What's the Best Way to Use Auto-Regulation Training?

 Subjective Readiness Indicators

-Sleep Quality and Duration: Poor sleep directly impacts strength, power, and recovery.
+Sleep Quality and Duration: Poor sleep directly affects strength, power, and recovery.
 Rate your sleep on a 1-10 scale considering both quantity and quality.
 Consistently scoring below 6 suggests you need lighter training loads.

 Objective Readiness Markers